aduong58/portfolio_projects/Elist-Sales-Analysis/README.md

 In the early years of the loyalty program, the program was not performing as well as the orders made by regular customers.
 However, in more recent years, sales generated from members of the loyalty program have begun to outpace that of regular customers in various sales metrics.

-In 2021 and beyond, members of the loyalty program have placed 16% more orders and generated over $1M more in revenue than non-loyalty customers.
+In 2021 and beyond, members of the loyalty program placed 16% more orders and generated over $1M more in revenue than non-loyalty customers.
 In addition to this, in 2022, loyalty members spent more money per order with an AOV of $246 compared to the AOV of regular customers at $212. <br><br>

 **Purchase Platform and Marketing Channels**
 Orders by Purchase Platform|  Orders by Marketing Channel          |